-enewable energy sources, such and a cold climate, making it a perfect location to harness these benefits when footprint of the data center.
+$\rightarrow$ Digitalization and data centers will come under increased scrutiny in the coming years.
+Communities and regulators are putting more pressure on data centers to show as hydropower and wind power.
+It also benefits from an abundance of water and a cold climate, making it a perfect location to harness these benefits when footprint of the data center.
 In 2024, Sweden had one of the lowest electricity prices in Europe while being the second-biggest energy exporter in Europe (only behind France).
-Additionally, Sweden has a well-developed electricity grid that can support the significant wer requirements of data centers.
-However, as demand for Al and HPC infrastructure grows, large-scale data center deployments could put increased pressure on the grid, requiring continued investment in transmission capacity and business and customers, as we can offer
+Additionally, Sweden has a well-developed electricity grid that can support the significant wer requirements of data centers. lowever, as demand for AI and HPC infrastructure grows, large-scale data center deployments could put increased pressure on the grid, requiring continued investment in transmission capacity and grid stability.